 4. Stained glass

 Stained glass pieces of cathedral windows are held together by malleable lead cames, which can be relied on to endure for centuries.
 Many colors were created with lead and the finest stemware is made from lead crystal.

 Due to the good ductility and toughness, lead is used for making the measurement instrument plumb in construction.
 Some words such as "plumbing"，"plumber", "plumb", and "plumb-bob", their roots are derived from the Latin "plumbum" (lead).

 Is lead very dangerous？

 Lead has a negative effect on human life and production.
-Excessive lead dust causes plumbism, which is harmful for human organs and tissues like heart, bones, intestines, kidneys, reproduction and nervous system.
+Excessive lead dust causes plumbism, which is harmful for human organs and tissues like heart, bones, intestines, kidneys, reproduction, and nervous system.

-Therefore, please avoid inhaling dust when crushing and wash hands after handling.
+Therefore, please avoid inhaling dust when crushing and wash your hands after handling.
 In the iron ore provided for smelting, if lead exceeds the allowable content requirement, the furnace lining will be damaged and the furnace life will be shortened.

 Many uses of lead and lead compounds (ceramic, cosmetics, glass, etc.) have been discontinued or significantly reduced over the past few decades in response to health concerns.
 Many schools removed galena from student mineral kits and replace it with a mineral with a lower level of concern.